 Survival and Hardcore players have a food bar size of 70 and a food bar depletion rate of -0.0583 per second (it takes 20 minutes for a full food bar to deplete completely and cause starvation effects).
 Over-filling the food bar (or eating any food as a Casual player) incurs the Well Fed status effect, stopping food bar depletion and bestowing other effects.

 The player has 5 item bags which can hold 40 items and item stacks each.
 The leftmost tab is the main bag, followed by the material bag, the object bag, the reagent bag, and the food bag.
-In addition, the player can carry up to 9,999,999 Pixels at a time, and the player possesses functional and cosmetic equipment slots for the head, chest, legs and back (these can only hold appropriate Armor pieces, Costume pieces and functional backpacks).
+In addition, the player can carry up to 9,999,999 Pixels or Ancient Essence at a time, and the player has functional and cosmetic equipment slots for the head, chest, legs and back (these can only hold appropriate Armor pieces, Costume pieces and functional backpacks).

 After launching Starbound your first task will be to create a character.
 In the character creation menu you will be able to select among seven different races: Apex, Avian, Floran, Glitch, Human, Hylotl, and Novakid, Each race has their own unique aesthetics and racial features which can be unlocked over the course of the game.
 You will also be able to select their sex, their appearance, and what game mode you would like them to play in.